elibs/ebash/README.md

 ## Common Logging and Output Styles
 ### A standard, styleable output format

-Bashutils provides a few standard functions intended for logging output to the screen.  `Einfo` is intended for standard flow information in the typical case.
+ebash provides a few standard functions intended for logging output to the screen.  `Einfo` is intended for standard flow information in the typical case.
 `Ewarn` indicate non-fatal things that might warrant user attention.  `Eerror` are typically used for failure cases.
 All of these produce their output on